EARTH DAY 2020:

 OUR EARTH, OUR FUTURE

-THE 50TH ANNIVERSARY
+50TH GLOBAL ANNIVERSARY

-The Savannah Earth Day Festival serves as an important opportunity for local government, non-profits, and community groups to connect with the public and each other.
-It is the city’s largest environmental outreach event of the year and the largest educational Earth Day event in the State of Georgia.
+The Savannah Earth Day Festival serves as an important opportunity for local government, nonprofits, and community groups to connect with the public and each other.
+It is the City’s largest environmental outreach event of the year and the largest educational Earth Day event in the State of Georgia.

-This event is made free to the public, with generous support from The City of Savannah’s Sustainability Department, community leaders and people like you!
+This event is made free to the public, with generous support from The City of Savannah’s Sustainability Department, community leaders, and people like you!